 Date Posted: Monday, April 15th, 2013

-Categories: Department of Education DSCYF Former Governor Jack Markell (2009-2017) Former Lt.
+Categories: Department of Education Department of Services for Children, Youth and their Families Former Governor Jack Markell (2009-2017) Former Lt.
 Governor Matt Denn (2009-2014) News Office of the Governor Office of the Lieutenant Governor

 U.S. Education Secretary Arne Duncan visits, highlights President Obama’s Preschool for All proposal